ami-iit/paper_gorbani_2025_humanoids_multi-rate-mpc-ironcub/README.md

 ## Usage

+> [!IMPORTANT]
+>
+> The installation has been tested on Ubuntu 22.04

-This project uses [pixi](https://prefix.dev/docs/pixi) for environment and dependency management.
+This project uses [pixi](https://pixi.sh/latest/) for environment and dependency management; check [here](https://pixi.sh/latest/installation/) for how to install it.
 To run the simulation:

 Run the simulation: